junior08/RecognEyes/README.md

  ### 2) For live recognitionn:

-   i) Creates a LBHP face recogniser and trains it on the existing dataset. ii) Finds the face, does the same pre-processing as point 1. iii) Finds the face with the closest likeness to the current face within a certain threshold. iv) Displays the face along with the name of the person and a rectangle around their face.
+   i) Creates a LBHP face recogniser and trains it on the existing dataset. <br />
+   ii) Finds the face, does the same pre-processing as point 1. <br />
+  iii) Finds the face with the closest likeness to the current face within a certain threshold. <br />
+   iv) Displays the face along with the name of the person and a rectangle around their face.